-The Plan includes several Portfolio Options, including one designed for savings (the "Cash Option") and three designed for investment (the "Investment Options.")
-When you open an ABLE Account, you select the Portfolio Option(s) to which contributions to your ABLE Account are allocated.
-You may direct that 100% of the contributions to your ABLE Account be placed in the Cash Option or in one of the Investment Options, or you may direct that contributions to your ABLE Account be allocated among the Cash Option and one of the Investment Options in the percentages you select, as long as the amount allocated to the selected Investment Option is at least 10% of each contribution.
-You can change the Target Allocations of your ABLE Account between the Cash Option and the selected Investment Option at any time, provided that the aggregate number of times you change such Target Allocations and/or change the Investment Option for your ABLE Account is limited to two times per calendar year.
-Your ABLE Account may not be invested in more than one Investment Option at any time.
+The Plan includes several Portfolio Options, including one designed for savings (the "Cash Option") and three designed for investment (the "Investment Options").
+When you open an ABLE account, you select the Portfolio Option(s) to which contributions to your ABLE account are allocated.
+You may direct that 100% of the contributions to your ABLE account be placed in the Cash Option or in one of the Investment Options, or you may direct that contributions to your ABLE account be allocated among the Cash Option and one of the Investment Options in the percentages you select, as long as the amount allocated to the selected Investment Option is at least 10% of each contribution.
+You can change the Target Allocations of your ABLE account between the Cash Option and the selected Investment Option at any time, provided that the aggregate number of times you change such Target Allocations and/or change the Investment Option for your ABLE account occurs no more than two times per calendar year.
+Your ABLE account may not be invested in more than one Investment Option at any time.